-Change out the litter as needed until the smell is gone.
+Change out the litter in the place that the accident happened as long as needed and until the smell is gone.

-This also works for baby accidents, especially if you’re potty training!
+This also works for baby accidents, especially when potty training!

-The abrasive texture of the litter will help pick up even more dirt and dust than a regular Swiffer cloth (especially if you have pets that shed), plus it’s free!
+The abrasive texture of the cat litter will help pick up even more dirt and dust than a regular Swiffer cloth, especially if you have pets that shed, plus it’s free!

-13. Painting On A Humid Day?
+13. Uses For Cat Litter – Painting On A Humid Day?
 Where’s The Kitty Litter!

 Cat litter will absorb some of the excess moisture in the air.

-In humid climates getting paint to dry properly can be frustrating.
-This will ensure that even when your wall dries out completely (usually within 48 hours) there won’t be any musty smells left behind.
+In humid climates, getting paint to dry properly can be frustrating.
+This will ensure that even when your wall dries completely (usually within 48 hours), there won’t be any musty smells left behind.

-When moving house, put a layer of kitty litter in the bottom of your packing boxes to help absorb any excess moisture and keep your belongings from getting ruined.
+Put a layer of kitty litter in the bottom of packing boxes when moving house, to help absorb any excess moisture and keep your belongings from getting ruined.

-This also works when packing away seasonal decorations or storing furniture during the off-season.
-Replace the kitty litter as needed particularly if it gets damp.
+This also works when packing away seasonal gear, seasonal decorations or storing furniture during the off-season.
+Replace the cat litter as needed particularly if it gets damp.

-Mix a small amount of kitty litter in your pet’s bedding to absorb bad odors…..better yet, mix it with baking soda.
+Deodorize your pet’s bedding with kitty litter.
+Use a nylon stocking or mesh bag and fill with a small amount of kitty litter in your pet’s bedding to absorb bad odors…better yet, mix it with baking soda.